-In the first quarter of 2024, we recorded income tax expense from continuing operations of \$ 28.9 million compared to \$ 16.6 million in the first quarter of 2023.
-The increase in tax expense was primarily due to a discrete tax benefit recognized in the first quarter of 2023 related to a 2022 business disposition.
+In the first second quarter of 2024, we recorded income tax expense from continuing operations of \$28.9 million \$94.4 million compared to \$16.6 million \$92.0 million in the first second quarter of 2023.
+The increase in tax expense was primarily due to a discrete less excess tax benefit benefits generated from share-based compensation recognized in the first second quarter of 2023 2024.